 “For younger children, a dry erase board, where you can list out all assignments and chores for the day and then check them off as they go, may be most effective,” added Bowen.

-"Whether it's while they're changing classes or while they're waiting for other students to finish their work, your child has several moments of downtime throughout a normal school day," said Mathison.
-"Remember to give them the same while they're at home.
-Believe me, when you're struggling through a math assignment, a quick 15-minute break can do wonders for both your patience and their ability to get through the material."
+6. Take Breaks“Whether it’s while they’re changing classes or while they’re waiting for other students to finish their work, your child has several moments of downtime throughout a normal school day,” said Mathison.
+“Remember to give them the same while they’re at home.
+Believe me, when you’re struggling through a math assignment, a quick 15-minute break can do wonders for both your patience and their ability to get through the material.”

 7. Make it Fun